An ADHD Diet For Children: Foods That May Help With ADHD Symptoms And Overall Health

 • Potatoes without skins

-Additionally, although there is a lack of consensus on the subject, research suggests that some synthetic food colorings and food additives can influence symptoms.
-Some experts recommend and elimination diet that consists of cutting out red and yellow artificial colors, aspartame, monosodium glutamate, nitrates, and sodium benzoate.
+Additionally, although there is a lack of consensus on the subject, research suggests that some synthetic food colorings and food additives may influence symptoms.
+Some experts recommend an “elimination diet” that consists of cutting out red and yellow artificial colors, aspartame, monosodium glutamate, nitrates, and sodium benzoate.

-Since foods affect all children differently, an elimination diet can help to pinpoint which foods exacerbate ADHD symptoms in children.
-Elimination diets work by choosing one particular food or ingredient that may be worsening symptoms and removing it from the child's diet.
-If symptoms decline, you may consider eliminating that food or food additive(s) from the child's diet completely.
+Since foods affect all children differently, an elimination diet can help to pinpoint which foods exacerbate ADHD symptoms in children versus those that may help in managing ADHD symptoms.
+Elimination diets work by choosing one particular food or ingredient that may be worsening symptoms and removing it from the child's eating habits.
+If symptoms decline, you may consider eliminating that food or food additive(s) from the child's eating habits most of the time or altogether.

 Is there a link between gluten and ADHD?

-In many households, gluten-free diets have been gaining in popularity.
+In many households, gluten-free eating patterns have been gaining in popularity.
 Much of this is due to increased knowledge about celiac disease and food sensitivities.
 What is gluten?
 More importantly, is there a connection between gluten and ADHD?
-Is there any connection between ADHD, diet, and celiac disease?
+Is there any connection between ADHD, nutrition, and celiac disease?

 Gluten is a protein that's found in certain grains like wheat, rye, and barley.
 If you've ever made homemade bread, pizza dough, pasta, or pastries, you know that dough has elasticity.
 Gluten gives grain this quality.
 You’ll also find gluten in many vegetarian products that list seitan as an ingredient.
 Gluten is also an additive in many prepared foods like soups, sauces, salad dressings, and cereals.